thkuan/LeetCode/README.md

     int **ptr = NULL;
 }
 ```

+7. Follow K&R style, the else/else if part of an if-else statement and the while part of a do-while statement should appear on the same line as the close brace
-7. Put a space between parenthes and a condition, all if-else/while/do statements, or braces
+8. Put a space between braces and a condition, all if-else/while/do statements
 ```
 [Example]:
 if (condition) {